-It’s springtime here, and it is a wonderful time to get out and start those jobs that you have been itching all winter to do, right?
+It’s just about springtime here, and it is a wonderful time to get out and start those jobs that you have been itching all winter to do, right?
 Are you anxious to get your hands dirty?
 So much to do!

 Increasing your Succulent Collection

-Here in the USA in Ohio, it is springtime, and it is at this time of year that my succulents experience their awakening growth spurt.
+Here in the USA in Ohio, it is springtime tomorrow, and it is at this time of year that my succulents experience their awakening growth spurt.
 I usually take this time to add to my collection by separating some of the chicks from the sempervivums or take cuttings from the sedums.
 It is very easy to do with this type of plant (and one of the reasons why I love them so much).

 I can take the little chicks and put them into their own tiny pots and wait for them to develop some great roots and add them to my new troughs.